ryanlimdx/CafeManager/README.md

 Alternatively, you may choose to launch each of them separately:

-**Backend**: Start the backend server by running the following command in the backend directory:
+***Backend***: Start the backend server by running the following command in the backend directory:

 ```bash
 npm start
 ```

-**Frontend**: Start the frontend development server in the frontend directory:
+***Frontend***: Start the frontend development server in the frontend directory:

 ```bash
 npm start
 ```

-#### Step 5.
-Open the Application: Navigate to http://localhost:3000 in your web browser**.
+### Step 5: Open the Application
+Navigate to http://localhost:3000 in your web browser.

 ## API Endpoints